-The ABP was introduced in 2 September 2006 by the National Marine Safety Committee (NMSC) to improve recreational boating safety across Australia.
+The ABP was introduced across Australia in 2006 by the National Marine Safety Committee to improve recreational boating safety.

-Australian Builders Plates (ABP) are required for new recreational powered vessels that are either:
+ABP are legally required for new recreational powered vessels that are either:

 - Offered for sale to the public for the first time.

 - Being registered in WA for the first time.

 Vessels built before 2 September 2006 do not need an ABP.

 Find about more about vessels that do not need an ABP.

 The Department of Transport checks that a vessel has an ABP when it is registered for the first time.
 If a vessel builder or dealer attempts to register a new vessel that does not have an ABP and is not exempt, registration will be refused.

 If a buyer applies to register a vessel without an ABP, registration may be allowed if it would be unreasonable for the vessel to be required to have an ABP.

 Consumer Protection checks that vessels sold commercially comply with product information standards found in the Fair Trading (Product Information Standard) Regulations 2005 (WA) by checking that ABP are installed on all vessels that are not exempt.